 As described previously in Impact FISH-2, there are likely multiple opportunities that would arise in real-time operations to coordinate exchanges between Sites Reservoir and Shasta Lake that could benefit anadromous fish.
-These are described in the project description and reflected in the modeling for this document to some extent.
+These are described in the Project description and reflected in the modeling for this document to some extent.
 However, due to the unique conditions in each year, additional opportunities for exchanges and coordination of real-time operations exist beyond those modeled for this document.
+The Authority and Reclamation intend to work together to better reflect the exchanges in the modeling with the goal of substantiating the Project's benefits to anadromous fish.